 About ten years later, I met Tulku Thubten Nyingpo.
 To my delight, he offered a small group of us the empowerment into a special Drikung Kagyu practice.
 This would authorize us to perform the Bardo Deliverence Ceremony directly for others.
 As long as I have been involved in Buddhism, I know it is only rarely given.
 This Rinpoche is considered a highly realized and qualified lama.
 His incarnation can be traced back to Atsara Sale, who lived in 9th century Tibet.
 He is one of the heart sons of Guru Rinpoche and consort of Yeshe Tsogyal.

-In 2009, I made a strong vow to perform the Bardo Deliverance Ceremony for EVERY PERSON that has passed away that I personally met.
-It is my wish to be able to help the deceased “cross-over” and make this transition without fear.
-There are extensive prayers, chanting of mantras, and offering of (tsok) food that is done to help increase their merits and remove the karmic obscurations necessary to enter the Amitabha Pure Land.
-I am delighted to say that I have done this two-hour long practice for over twenty-five people so far.
+Since 2009, I made a vow to perform the Bardo Deliverance Ceremony for all those that have passed away and need help.
+It is my wish to truly assist our loved ones to “cross-over” and make this transition without fear.
+The extensive prayers, chanting of mantras, and offering of (tsok) food is done to increase the little merits we have and remove the karmic obscurations necessary to enter Amitabha’s Pure Land.
+I am delighted to say that I have done this two-hour long practice for over a hundred people (as of 2017).

-Therefore, if anyone needs this ritual done for their loved one (and it is still within the 49 days since they passed on) please contact me.
-I would be more than willing to assist them as well.
-It can be helpful in many ways.
-For example, you can be relieved as the karmic “cords” that tie you to a loved one are properly removed without pain.
+Therefore, if anyone needs this ritual done for their friend or relative (within the 49 days since they passed) feel free to contact me.
+I would be more than willing to perform this rare and special service.
+It can be helpful in many unexpected ways as the burdensome “karmic cords” that bind us to our family are gently removed.

-As in the case with my friend, her mother passed away and she couldn’t stop crying for weeks.
-I performed the Bardo Ceremony and we were both surprised, at the exact hour it was finished, she felt a huge weight lift off her shoulders and she instantly stopped crying.
+As in the case with my friend a long time ago.
+Her mother passed away and she just couldn’t stop crying for weeks.
+I performed the Bardo Ceremony and at the exact hour it was finished, she felt a huge weight lift off her shoulders and her grieving stopped.